 - Kiron can only support your transfer process, but it is on you to meet the requirements set by the university and get accepted

 Your online studies with Kiron are free of charge.

-For your offline studies you might face costs for application, enrollment and tuition charged by the universities.
+For your offline studies there might be costs for application, enrolment and tuition fees charged by the universities.